-Traffic crashes in New Mexico imposed a total of \$2.5 billion in economic costs in 2019.27 TRIP estimates that roadway features, while not the primary cause of a crash, were likely a contributing factor in approximately one-third of all fatal traffic crashes, resulting in \$847 million in economic costs in New Mexico in 2019.28 According to a 2015 National Highway Traffic Safety Administration (NHTSA) report, the economic costs of traffic crashes includes work and household productivity losses, property damage, medical costs, rehabilitation costs, legal and court costs, congestion costs, and emergency services.29
+Traffic crashes in Connecticut imposed a total of \$4.5 billion in economic costs in 2019.
+TRIP estimates that roadway features were likely a contributing factor in approximately one-third of all fatal traffic crashes, resulting in \$1.5 billion in economic costs in Connecticut in 2019.
+According to a 2015 National Highway Traffic Safety Administration (NHTSA) report, the economic costs of traffic crashes includes work and household productivity losses, property damage, medical costs, rehabilitation costs, legal and court costs, congestion costs, and emergency services.

-Improving safety on New Mexico's roadways can be achieved through further improvements in vehicle safety; improvements in driver, pedestrian, and bicyclist behavior; and, a variety of improvements in roadway safety features.
+Improving safety on Connecticut's roadways can be achieved through further improvements in vehicle safety; improvements in driver, pedestrian, and bicyclist behavior; and, a variety of improvements in roadway safety features.
 The severity of serious traffic crashes could be reduced through roadway improvements, where appropriate, such as converting intersections to roundabouts; removing or shielding roadside objects; the addition of left-turn lanes at intersections; the signalization of intersections; adding or improving median barriers; improved lighting; adding centerline or shoulder rumble strips; providing appropriate pedestrian and bicycle facilities, including sidewalks and bicycle lanes; providing wider lanes, wider and paved shoulders; upgrading roads from two lanes to four lanes; providing better road and lane markings; and updating rail crossings.